AbhinandanD/RNG/README.md

-# Shp_Pipeline

-Testing for Shortest path pipeline

-What follows will be the official README
+# Response Network Generator (RNG)

 # INTRODUCTION

-shp_pipeline(insert new name for the pipeline) can identify highly active & repressed paths and also highly influential nodes from your transcriptome data and protein-protein interaction network.
+RNG can identify highly active & repressed paths and also highly influential nodes from your transcriptome data and protein-protein interaction network.
 Useful for gaining mechanistic insights, identifying influential paths and hubs, for target discovery and for biomarker identification.

 # MINIMUM REQUIREMENTS
 * Linux system with minimum 8GB of RAM and 10GB of storage space